Dobiasd/articles/basic_measures_of_descriptive_statistics.md

 This range is called the IQR (interquartile range).

 `IQR = 75th_percentile - 25th_percentile ≈ 11.6844 - 4.8349 = 6.8495`

+One way to eliminate outliers completely before calculating the other measures would be to only consider the values in the IQR.
+This process is called a 50% winsorization.
+A more typical value for winsorizing however would be 90%, i.e., dropping only the bottom and top 5% of the initial values.

 ---